 - Afternoon dismissal begins at 3:30 PM and ends at 3:45 PM. - Students will not be released to persons other than a custodial parent/guardian unless notification is received either in writing or by telephone from the parent/guardian prior to dismissal.
-Identification is required of the person picking up the student. - Families are to plainly display their issued number card on their windshield.
+Identification is required of the person picking up the student. - A carline tag (assigned family number) is required to pick up students during afternoon carline for safety reasons.
+Families are to plainly display their issued number card on their windshield.
 Cars without their school issued number card may be asked to verify their identity before being allowed to pick up their students. - Students enter the car from the passenger side. - Drivers and occupants should stay in their cars and wait for their children to exit the school. - In accordance with state law, Holy Trinity Catholic School does not permit drivers to use cell phones in school zones or in the car-pool lines.
 Please adhere to the law; it is for the safety of the students.